ferhatvurucu/terraform-aws-kinesis-firehose-datadog/README.md

 # terraform-aws-kinesis-firehose-datadog

-This module configures Amazon Kinesis Firehose to send the log data to Datadog using HTTP Endpoint.
+A terraform module to configure Amazon Kinesis Firehose and send the log data to Datadog using HTTP Endpoint.

 # Usage